khannnnnnnnnnnnn/3-DOF-Drawing-Robot-Simulation-in-Unity/README.md

 ---

-## Algorithms and Methods
+# Algorithms and Methods

 This section details the primary algorithms used to enable the 3-DOF R-R-P manipulator simulation in Unity, focusing on the inverse kinematics solution and the custom path generation pipeline.

 ## Inverse Kinematics Solver

-The IK solver in `ScaraController.cs` implements a geometric approach optimized for the R-R-P configuration:
+The IK solver in `ScaraController.cs` implements a geometric approach optimized for the R-R-P configuration.
+This solver runs every frame in the `Update()` loop when the robot is in AutomaticIK mode, continuously calculating the joint angles needed to reach the target position.

 ### Algorithm Steps:

-**1. Coordinate Frame Transformation**
+**Step 1: Coordinate Frame Transformation**

+The first challenge is that Unity's coordinate system doesn't align with the robot's local coordinate system.
+The robot base is rotated -90° around the X-axis, so we need to transform the target position from Unity's world space into the robot's local space.

 ```csharp
 // Calculate shoulder pivot position in world space
 Vector3 shoulderWorldPos = transform.position;